nnn

 12) Eggs In Tomato Sauce

-Purists may argue about what counts as shakshuka; I’m just trying to eat.
-Gently cook the canned tomatoes with garlic, paprika, and any other spices you want, then add the eggs, cover and cook until set.
-Scooping would be a lot harder to do without bread.
-It feels like something you’d pay for at brunch and is both quick and cozy.
+Sizzle the tomatoes with garlic and paprika (and other spices if you want), then add the eggs, cover and cook to your desired consistency.
+Without bread, scooping would be a lot harder to do.
+It feels like something you d pay for at brunch and is both quick and cozy.

 13) Tuna Quesadillas